winitzki/scall/tutorial/programming_dhall.md

   = λ(M : Type → Type) → λ(a : Type) → Either a (M (M a))
 ```

-Now we can write the code of a free $FM$-typeclass evidence for `FreeMonad`:
+Now we can write the code of a free FM-typeclass evidence for `FreeMonad`:
 ```dhall
 let freeFMTypeclassTFreeMonad : FreeFMTypeclassTFunctor MonadP FreeMonad = { evidence = λ(T : Type → Type) → λ(_ : Functor T) →